arnog/mathlive/examples/shortcuts/README.md

-# Keyboard Shortcuts
+# Key Bindings and Inline Shortcuts

 MathLive.js supports two methods to speed up input using a physical keyboard.

--   keystroke shortcuts
+-   key bindings
 -   inline shortcuts

-## Keystroke Shortcuts
+## Key bindings

-Keystroke shortcuts are typically a combination of keys pressed simultaneously that triggers a command.
+Key bindings are typically a combination of keys pressed simultaneously that triggers a command.

 For example, pressing `alt/option` and the `V` key at the same time will insert a square root.
 Pressing `ctrl/cmd` and the `Z` key at the same time will undo the last command.

-MathLive has an extensive set of default keystroke shortcuts.
-To override, customize or add to the list of supported keyboard shortcuts, provide an appropriate handler as part of MathLive's configuration:
+MathLive has an extensive set of default key bindings.
+To override, customize or add to the list of supported key bindings, provide an appropriate handler as part of MathLive's configuration:

 ### **config.onKeystroke**: function(mathfield, keystroke: string, ev:Event)